 - Areas for development are identified next steps that will help boost academic progress in the subject

-- Therapies are linked resources (either online or through textbooks) that will help each student make progress specifically linked to their Area for Development.
+- Solutions are linked resources (either online or through textbooks) that will help each student make progress specifically linked to their Area for Development.
 All students have a 5-year learning journey at CHS South to enable them to become Successful, Creative and Happy.
 Good learning habits are crucial to enable success.
 One such habit is independent study.
-We encourage you to talk to your child about their report and ensure they complete the therapies that they have been provided for each subject.
+We encourage you to talk to your child about their report and ensure they complete the Solutions that they have been provided for each subject.
 We believe that developing independent study habits will support our students becoming Successful, Creative and Happy.

 Students will also receive an end of year Tutor Report which will reflect on each student’s personal development over the year and will be sent out in the Summer Term.